 Switzerland: Types of Company

-The Stock Corporation ("Societe Anonyme" or "Aktiengesellschaft") is the form almost universally used by foreign investors and has the following characteristics:
+The stock corporation (French: société anonyme, German: Aktiengesellschaft, Italian società per azioni) is the form almost universally used by foreign investors and has the following characteristics:

 - Share capital cannot be increased by more than 50% of the authorized capital at any one time;